 Whether you’re solving a coding interview question or a real-world problem, you must understand data structures and algorithms.

-This course shows you how to use them.
+Data Structures and Algorithms in Python shows you how to use them.

 - stack – balanced brackets, reverse string, and more